smaclell/smaclell.github.io/_drafts/self-hosted-nancy-with-shadow-copy.md

   creditlink: https://www.flickr.com/photos/nickimm/11554965345/
 ---

-This is in response to an [issue][issue] on the [Nancy][nancyfx].
-The user is trying to self-host Nancy without locking any of their DLLs.
-One easy way to do this is to create a wrapper program which runs the actual program while shadow copying assemblies.
+This is in response to a GitHub [issue][issue] for [Nancy][nancyfx].
+The user is trying to self-host Nancy without locking their DLLs.
+One easy way to do this is to create a wrapper program which runs the actual program with shadow copying assemblies.
-No DLLs are locked and the only change is one more executable.
+No DLLs are locked and the changes are minimal.

 I will first show a simple application which self-hosts Nancy and can serve a request to ``"/"``.
 The program will start listening, wait for a key to be